chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

   * Added totals for Total # of Developers with Suspended by ONC-ACB/Suspended by ONC 2014 Listings
   * Added totals for Total # of Developers with Suspended by ONC-ACB/Suspended by ONC 2015 Listings
   * Added active ACBs (when broken out) where the total for the ACB is 0
+* Allow editing of meaningful use user count and history of muu counts for individual listings.

 ### Bugs Fixed
 * Fix creation of public announcement ignoring 'public' checkbox.